asyrjasalo/RESTinstance/README.md

 After started, you can debug requests and responses by tests in web browser at [localhost:2525](http://localhost:2525/imposters).

-Then run the acceptance tests as following:

-    nox -s atest

 You know, having a virtualenv even for generating libdoc - why not a bad idea: